29 Funny French Phrases, Sayings and Expressions for Colorful Conversations

-Typically, one would faire la grasse matinée on weekends or vacation, when waking up early for life’s strenous obligations isn’t a necessity.
+Typically, one would faire la grasse matinée on weekends or vacation, when waking up early for life’s strenuous obligations isn’t a necessity.

 Literal meaning: Wanting the butter and the butter’s money

-If you ever talk with French people you might hear the longer version of it, which is: Vouloir le beurre, l’argent du beurre et le cul de la crémière (Wanting the butter, the butter’s money and the female creamer’s ass).
+Vouloir le beurre, l’argent du beurre et le cul de la crémière.
+(Wanting the butter, the butter’s money and the ass of the dairywoman.)